CyberFlameGO/svnpython/Doc/library/sqlite3.rst

    :func:`connect` function.

    Setting it makes the :mod:`sqlite3` module parse the declared type for each column it returns.
-It will parse out the first word of the declared type,
-   i. e.  for "integer primary key", it will parse out "integer", or for "number(10)" it will parse out "number".
+It will parse out the first word of the declared type, i. e. for "integer primary key", it will parse out "integer".
 Then for that column, it will look into the converters dictionary and use the converter function registered for that type there.
+Converter names are case-sensitive!

 .. data:: PARSE_COLNAMES